pungkula1337anka/Voice-Stuff/duck-TV/README.md

 # __Troubleshooting__

+Make sure you rebooted your Home Assistant after installing everything.

 Make sure you have Samba (SMB) on your HA instance.
 There is an official Addon you can use. <br>

 Make sure you have the Android TV Remote integration installed and properly configurated on your HA instance. <br>